zarf-dev/zarf/docs/13-walkthroughs/3-add-logging.md

-# Add Logging to an Existing Zarf Cluster with Zarf Init
+# Add Logging to a Cluster

 ## Introduction